chaosparrot/parrot.py/README.md

 Exception while initializing sapi5 engine: module 'win32com.gen_py' has no attribute 'CLSIDToClassMap' You can fix that by starting windows speech rec, going to your C:\Users\YOURUSER\AppData\Local\Temp directory and rename gen_py to gen_py2 or something.
 This will rebuild the cache for gen_py the next time the program is run.

+# Using Parrot.PY with an On Screen Keyboard in Windows

+The OSK program in Windows is a special program that doesn't trust the input that this python program is outputting.
+So if you try clicking on the OSK buttons, it doesn't respond.
+A way to mitigate that is by running your command line program as an administrator.
+You can do this by searching for your command line program in the start menu, and right clicking on the option 'Run as administrator'.

 # Other related stuff

 For instructions on upgrading and the release notes, look on ![this page](docs/RELEASE_NOTES.md).